scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 not just to data in retrospect but to live, streaming data as well.

-For advanced users or users who wish to delve into the source code corresponding to a workflow producing through the ``cesium`` web frontend, we have provided the ability to produce an ``IPython`` notebook from a saved workflow with a single click.
-While we of course would like the frontend to be as robust and flexible as possible, ultimately there will always be special cases where an analysis requires features which we have not anticipated, or where the debugging process requires a more detailed look at the intermediate stages of
+For advanced users or users who wish to delve into the source code corresponding to a workflow producing through the ``cesium`` web front end, we have provided the ability to produce an ``IPython`` notebook from a saved workflow with a single click.
+While we of course would like the front end to be as robust and flexible as possible, ultimately there will always be special cases where an analysis requires features which we have not anticipated, or where the debugging process requires a more detailed look at the intermediate stages of